Study Exposes Russia Disinformation Campaign That Operated In The Shadows For 6 Years

 "We've never seen a operation that used burner accounts so consistently," Nimmo said.
 "That means for the operation, it was always going to be hard to build an audience."

 The content focused mostly on discrediting Ukraine and bolstering Russia.
-Some posts attempted to link Hillary Clinton to murder, or tried to disparage German Chancellor Angela Merkel as an alcoholic.
+Some posts attempted to link Hillary Clinton to murder or tried to disparage German Chancellor Angela Merkel as an alcoholic.
 The campaign also worked to spread other baseless rumors, like that the U.S. was attempting to stoke a revolution in Azerbaijan.
 The accounts also created forged documents purporting to be written by congressional committees and fake Twitter messages, including a fabricated tweet that appears as if U.S. Sen. Marco Rubio is accusing British authorities of spying on President Trump.

 "Sometimes they wouldn't even spell the politician's name right," Nimmo said.
 "They didn't seem to be very good at creating viral content."